venture-23/icon-token-standard/ICT/ict-2.md

 3. [XTokenReceiver](#xtokenreceiver)

-    This library is implemanted by both the HubToken and SpokeToken on ICON chain.
+   This library is implemented by both the HubToken and SpokeToken on the ICON chain.
 It extends the TokenFallback method of ICON.
 The function [xTokenFallback](#xtokenfallback) is only callable via XCall services on ICON.
 It is called when transfer is called from the foreign chain and the receiving address is a contract in ICON.
-The receiving contract must have implemented [xTokenFallback](#xtokenfallback) inorder to get a successful transfer of tokens.
+The receiving contract must have implemented [xTokenFallback](#xtokenfallback) in order to get a successful transfer of tokens.

 So, for a token to be a cross chain token, it needs to implement the cross chain token standard in their respective chain.
-A token is deployed as a HubToken in it's base chain and as a SpokeToken in other foreign chains.
+A token is deployed as a HubToken in its base chain and as a SpokeToken in other foreign chains.

 ### SpokeToken
-SpokeToken library extends the basic token standard of that chain.
+SpokeToken library extends the basic token standard of the respective chains.
 In ICON, it extends basic IRC2 token and has a cross chain transfer function.

 #### Methods